emmanueldufourq/aims-ds-2022/Deliverables.md

 Multivariate regression practical due on the 10th January at 23:59.
 Download and submit a .ipynb file as per instructions emailed to you.

-Neural networks regression practical due on the X January at 23:59.
+Neural networks regression practical due on the 24th January at 21:00.
+Download and submit a .ipynb file as per instructions emailed to you.

+Neural networks classification practical due on the 24th January at 21:00.
+Download and submit a .ipynb file as per instructions emailed to you.

+Convolutional neural network practical due on the 31st January at 21:00.
 Download and submit a .ipynb file as per instructions emailed to you.

 Class test
 ----------